marcoulakis/FileCryptographer/README.md

 Once the process is complete, the program will display a success message along with the path to the newly generated file.

 > **Warning**
-> Be careful!
-When you encrypt a file, the original one is PERMANENT DELETED
+> When you encrypt a file, the original one is PERMANENT DELETED
 > automatically.
 If you wanna make sure that you don't want to lose original
 > note your password and make a backup of the original file